 It’s very common on Tennessee’s roads and highways to see commercial trucks traveling alongside passenger cars, and it can be quite terrifying to consider the destructive power of these huge vehicles when something goes awry.
 Both the companies who own these heavy commercial trucks and the drivers who operate them are responsible for ensuring that these vehicles are operated correctly and that they’re safe to operate.
 When they fail to accept this responsibility, they can be held accountable by the unfortunate victims of these serious accidents.

 If you happen to be visiting our website today because either you or someone in your family has been seriously injured in a truck accident, we sincerely hope this page can answer some of your questions.
 However, please know that we’re here to help you and if you need immediate help or you have questions you’d like answered, we welcome your call.
-One of our highly experienced and competent Nashville truck accident attorneys will be happy to speak with you.
+One of our highly experienced and competent Nashville truck accident lawyer will be happy to speak with you.

-We can be reached online via our contact form or by phone at (615) 205-0904.
-Schedule a free consultation with our team today.
+We can be reached online via our contact form or by phone at

 How Are Truck Accidents Different from Passenger Car Accidents?